zhivko-kocev/mark-x/README.md

 ### mark_xi/

-- **templates/**: Contains template files for various parts of the generated application. - (not implemented!)
+- **templates/**: Contains template files for various parts of the generated application. - (needs makeup XD!)
-- **skeletons/**: Holds skeleton structures for different types of projects. - (needs makeup xd! )
+- **skeletons/**: Holds skeleton structures for different types of projects. - (needs makeup XD! )
 - **structs/**: Includes structure definitions used in the project generation process.
 - **utils/**: Utility functions and helpers for the C script.
 - **script.c**: The main C script that generates the project based on user input.